Empire of the Ants (film)

-Empire of the Ants is a 1977 science fiction horror film co-scripted and directed by Bert I. Gordon.
+Empire of the Ants is a 1977 science fiction horror film co-written and directed by Bert I. Gordon.
 Based very loosely on the 1905 short story "Empire of the Ants" by H. G. Wells, the film involves a group of prospective land buyers led by a land developer, pitted against large mutated ants.

 It is the third and last film released in A.I.P.'s H.G.
 Wells film cycle, which include The Food of the Gods (1976) and The Island of Dr. Moreau (1977).

 Plot

-The opening narration briefly introduces the viewer to the ant and its behavior.
-It takes note how ants use pheromones to communicate, and how they cause an obligatory response that must be obeyed.
-"But we (humans) don't have to worry about it..."
-As the opening credits roll, barrels of radioactive waste are being dumped off a boat into the ocean.
-Eventually, one of the barrels washes up on the shore and begins to leak a silvery goo attractive to the local ants, which are seen feeding on it.
+The opening narration notes how ants use pheromones to communicate and how this causes an obligatory response.
+As the opening credits roll, barrels sporting radioactive waste decals are dumped off a boat into the ocean.
+One of the barrels washes onto a beach and leaks a silvery goo onto the sand.

-Meanwhile, shady land developer Marilyn Fryser (Joan Collins) takes a bunch of new clients to view some 'beachfront property' on a nearby island.
-In reality, the land is worthless, but the trip is cut short by the group stumbling upon the lair of large ants.
-The ants destroy their boat and chase the group through the woods.
-Fleeing for their lives through the wilderness and losing many of their party along the way, the remaining survivors eventually discover the local island town.
-But their safety is short-lived when they realize that not only are the large ants feeding on the sugar at the local sugar factory, but that they are doing so at the invitation of the humans.
-The queen ant, using pheromones, has the entire town completely under her control.
-However, the survivors manage to escape and burn the sugar factory, killing the large ants, and leave the island by a speedboat.
+Meanwhile, shady land developer Marilyn Fryser takes prospective clients on a boat trip to view a beachfront land development in the area of the waste dump.
+Unbeknownst to the visitors, ants are writhing in the radioactive goo from the leaky barrel.
+The visitors question the value of the land, but the trip is cut short when some of them are attacked by giant mutated ants.
+The ants destroy their boat and chase the group through woods.
+After losing some of their party along the way, the survivors discover a town and gain a promise of help from the local sheriff.
+Their sense of safety is short-lived as they discover that the queen ant, using pheromones, has put the townsfolk under her control and is making them provide her colony with sugar from the local sugar plant.
+The boat captain Dan Stokely kills the queen ant, enabling the remaining survivors to escape the area in a speedboat.